xivapi/SaintCoinach/README.md

 ### Partially implemented

 * Decoding of the string format used by the game.
 Will return a good string for most queries, but more advanced things like conditional texts are not supported.
-* Parsing of model data works for *most* models but is far from complete.
+* Parsing of model data works for *most* models but is still incomplete.
 * Inclusion and parsing of data from the Libra Eorzea application.

 ### To-do